viet34tqc/notebook/interview.md

 - Largest Contentful Paint (LCP): the time when the largest content element (text or images, svg) in the viewport becomes visible.
 It can be used to determine when the main content of the page has finished rendering on the screen.
 - Time To (fully) Interactive (TTI): the amount of time it takes for the page to be fully interactive.
 Users might expect this is the same time as LCP, but this can be different.
 If TTI and LCP differ, users might assume the website is slow.
 - First Input Delay (FID): the time from when a user first interacts with a page to the time when the browser is actually able to respond to that interaction.
+- CLS (Cumulative Layout Shift) – it's a metric that measures the visual stability of a page layout.
+It's calculated as the sum of shifts that are visible during page loading.
+This includes unexpected shifts, i.e., those unrelated to user interaction.
 - Total Blocking Time (TTB): total amount of time between First Contentful Paint (FCP) and Time to Interactive (TTI) where the main thread was blocked for long enough to prevent input responsiveness.

 ## Obtimize speed